Have a question about journeys? We've got answers!

 To test a section of your journey, add an A/B Split tile.
 A/B splits can help you determine the optimal timing, sequence, and channels for your journey.

-Yes, you can!
-Click Test journey and switch on the Add test data option.
+Click Test journey and turn on the Add test data option.
 Then, enter some JSON to simulate the conditions of your custom event.

 My journey is live, but messages aren't sending.
 What's going on?

 Check your message tiles.
 Are your campaigns activated?
-If a campaign in one of your message tiles is inactive or archived, users will exit the journey when they reach that tile, and they will not receive the message.
+If a campaign in one of your message tiles is inactive or archived, users will exit the journey when they reach that tile, and won't receive the message.

 Can I use nested dynamic lists in a journey?